JD9999/Project-Turtle/README.md

 ## 3. Copy it to a USB drive
-Before starting this process, make sure that you have [the NASM compiler](nasm.us) installed on your machine Use our buildAndRunFull script to run it on QEMU:
+Before starting this process, make sure that you have [the NASM compiler](nasm.us) installed on your machine Use the buildAndRunFull script to copy it onto your USB drive:
 1. Download the source code (git clone https://github.com/JD9999/Project-Turtle)
 2. Run the buildAndRunFull script (.bat for Windows, .sh for Linux)
 3. When asked about copying it to a USB, type "Y" and press enter